Skip to content

 SELECT

-• Anchor Node: Only Post has a WHERE filter, so it becomes the anchor.
+• Anchor Node: Only User has a WHERE filter, so it becomes the anchor.

-• Edge Traversal: Traverses the CREATED relationship via CREATED_incoming.
+• Edge Traversal: Traverses the LIKES relationship via LIKES_a0e174cec8.

-• Final Join: Joins the User and Post_p CTEs, then applies GROUP BY, ORDER BY, and LIMIT to produce the final result.
+• Final Join: Joins the User_a CTEs with Post table, then applies GROUP BY, and LIMIT to produce the final result.